sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## UpdateChannelMetadata

-> Dictionary&lt;string, string&gt; UpdateChannelMetadata (string channelType, string channelUrl, string apiToken = null, UpdateChannelMetadataData updateChannelMetadataData = null)
+> Dictionary&lt;string, string&gt; UpdateChannelMetadata (string apiToken, string channelType, string channelUrl, UpdateChannelMetadataData updateChannelMetadataData = null)

 Update a channel metadata - When updating existing items of a channel metadata by their keys or adding new items to the metadata